fitsumcs/willow_chat/README.md

 ### Features

-Frontend: Built with React and Material-UI.
+- Frontend: Built with React and Material-UI.
-Backend: Developed using FastAPI.
+- Backend: Developed using FastAPI.
-Data Storage:
+- Data Storage:
-Chat history and saved ideas are managed on the frontend using local storage.
+  - Chat history and saved ideas are managed on the frontend using local storage.
-ChatGPT responses are fetched from the backend.
+  - ChatGPT responses are fetched from the backend. (fallback response if chatgpt did not work)
-Dockerized: Both frontend and backend are containerized using Docker for easy setup and deployment.
+- Dockerized: Both frontend and backend are containerized using Docker for easy setup and deployment.

 ### Prerequisites